 Now let’s get more specific.
 If it’s dark enough, you’ll see two streamers of stars flying to the north (or left) of the star Alpheratz on August and September evenings.
 You might see these two streamers in the pattern of a bugle or a cornucopia.

 That pattern isn’t part of Pegasus.
 It’s the constellation Andromeda the Princess.
 Along the bottom streamer, star-hop from Alpheratz to the star Mirach.
 Draw a line from Mirach through the upper streamer star – which is called Mu Andromedae – and go about the same distance again.
 You’ve just located the Andromeda galaxy!

-What does the Andromeda galaxy look like the eye alone?
-It looks like a fuzzy patch in a dark sky.
+The Andromeda galaxy looks like a large fuzzy patch in a dark sky.
 If you can’t see this fuzzy patch of light with the unaided eye, maybe your sky isn’t dark enough.
 Try binoculars!
 Don’t worry if you miss it tonight, for the Andromeda galaxy will be in the evening sky from now until spring.

 Bottom line: The Andromeda galaxy can be seen somewhere in our sky for much of every year.
 Every August, it’s ascending in the sky during the evening hours.
 This post explains how to use the Great Square of Pegasus to find the Andromeda galaxy.